davidarchanjo/docker-typescript-sample-web-app/README.md

 $ npm run dev
 ```

-Now, if we visit n your browser http://localhost:8080, we should get the message:
+Now, if we visit our browser at http://localhost:8080, we should get the message:
 ```
 🚀 Hello World from TypeScript 🚀
 ```